data-storage-lab/pfault/README.md

         - Global Inconsistency
 **PFS worker**:
   - Source code in "pf_pfs_worker"

-**Workload Generator and Checker**:
-  -  and "pf_pfs_checker" folders
-  - Generates I/O operations and checks correctness of the recovery
+  - Generates I/O operations for aging purpose and checks correctness of the recovery **PFS Checker**:
+  - Source code in "pf_pfs_checker" folder
+  - Invokes the default FSCK component of the target PFS **Orchestrator**:
+  - Source code in "pf_pfs_orchestrator" folder
+  - Controls and coordinates the overall workflow of PFault automatically

 For more information you could refer to our research paper at http://ics2018.ict.ac.cn/essay/ics18-cameraready-submitted.pdf